syncfusion-content/maui-docs/MAUI/Cartesian-Charts/StepArea.md

 ## Enable Marker

 A marker, also known as a symbol, is used to determine or highlight the position of the data point.
-To enable markers in the Step area series, set the [ShowMarkers](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.AreaSeries.html#Syncfusion_Maui_Charts_AreaSeries_ShowMarkers) property to true.
+To enable markers in the series, set the [ShowMarkers](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.AreaSeries.html#Syncfusion_Maui_Charts_AreaSeries_ShowMarkers) property to true.

 {% tabs %}